Meet Our Veterinarians

 Dr. Jennifer Phillips grew up in Beaufort, North Carolina, and received a bachelor’s degree in animal science from North Carolina State University in 2000.
 She went to the University of Illinois at Urbana–Champaign for veterinary school, receiving her DVM degree in 2004.
 While a student there, Dr. Phillips developed an interest in holistic medicine and was president of the student holistic club.
 After graduation, she worked at a small animal clinic in Lombard, Illinois, for 5 years.
 Pursuing her interest in holistic medicine, she took the International Veterinary Acupuncture Society’s acupuncture course and became certified in veterinary acupuncture in 2009.
 Currently Dr. Phillips is a member of the American Veterinary Medical Association, the American Holistic Veterinary Medical Association, the International Veterinary Acupuncture Society, and the American Academy of Veterinary Acupuncture.

-Dr. Phillips moved back to the East Coast and lives in Catonsville, Maryland, with her husband and daughter, two dogs, and one cat.
-Apart from veterinary medicine and chasing her daughter around, she enjoys traveling, running, knitting, and crocheting when she has extra time.
+Dr. Phillips moved back to the East Coast and lives in Catonsville, Maryland, with her husband, daughter, two dogs, and guinea pigs.
+Apart from veterinary medicine she enjoys spending time with her family and is an avid runner.

 Dr. Christina WilesAssociate Veterinarian

-When Dr. Wiles is not practicing veterinary medicine, she enjoys living in Annapolis, Maryland with her husband and their precocious cat Riley.
-She also enjoys camping in the Blue Ridge Mountains, traveling, cooking, yoga, and cycling in her spare time.
+When Dr. Wiles is not practicing veterinary medicine, she enjoys living in Annapolis, Maryland with her husband, their three cats, and their hound dog Walker.
+She also enjoys camping in the Blue Ridge Mountains, traveling, cooking, yoga, and fitness in her spare time.

 Dr. Woodburn was born and raised in Baltimore, Maryland.
 He obtained his BS degree in animal science from the University of Maryland at College Park.
 In 1980, he earned the Doctor of Veterinary Medicine degree from the University of Georgia, where as a senior he received the Merck Veterinary Award for proficiency in small animal medicine.
-Dr. Woodburn became a partner at Greater Annapolis Veterinary Hospital in 1984.
-He enjoys all aspects of veterinary medicine, particularly internal medicine.
+In addition to being a managing veterinarian of the practice, he enjoys all aspects of veterinary medicine, particularly internal medicine.
 He is a two-term past president of the Anne Arundel County Veterinary Medical Association, a former chairman of the Anne Arundel County Animal Control Commission, and a former chair of the Indian Creek School Board of Trustees.

 Dr. Woodburn is a member of the American Veterinary Medical Association, American Animal Hospital Association, Maryland Veterinary Medical Association, Anne Arundel County Veterinary Medical Association, Association of Avian Veterinarians, and the Mid Atlantic States Association of Avian Veterinarians.
 He, and his wife Norma, also a veterinarian at Greater Annapolis Veterinary Hospital, live in Anne Arundel County and enjoy many activities, including visiting their two sons, boating, fishing, skiing, and baseball.